-a.
-The annual fee for faculty parking, covering the period from the beginning of classes in the Fall semester until the beginning of classes in the following Fall semester, is as follows:
+- a.
+The annual fee for faculty parking, covering the period from the beginning of classes in the Fall semester until the beginning of classes in the following Fall semester, is \$200. - b.

-Contract Year 2012/13 2013/14 2014/15 Annual Fee \$200 \$200 \$200 b.
 The fee may be paid by cash or check or through payroll deduction over ten months beginning with the October paycheck.
 Payment will be made or a deduction agreement will be signed upon receipt of the parking permit.